 With the help of a small group of business leaders, I co-founded Sustainable Valley Technology Group, a non-profit business incubator/accelerator.
 The organization was formed at the height of the recession in 2010 and, true to its name, was primarily focused on supporting innovative entrepreneurs in the clean tech field.
 Under our leadership, the organization broadened its focus in order to provide support to a more diverse group of local companies, many of whom are thriving today.

-Unfortunately, Sustainable Valley Technology Group was forced to discontinue operations due to decrease in state funding for regional economic development initiatives.
+Unfortunately, Sustainable Valley Technology Group was forced to discontinue operations due to decreases in state funding for regional economic development initiatives.

 Team Member – Jobs and Economy Team